cinveen/RVN-Client-Analysis-Tool/docs/recent_updates.md

 ### August 14, 2025

+#### AI Analysis ADVISORY Prefix Handling Fix

+- **Bug Fix**: Fixed an issue where the AI analysis was treating "ADVISORY" as a content category rather than recognizing it as a prefix for live broadcasts
+- **Enhancement**: Updated the system prompt in the LiteLLM client to explicitly explain that "ADVISORY" indicates a live broadcast
+- **Technical Details**:
+  - Added clear explanation in the system prompt that "ADVISORY" is synonymous with "LIVE:" and not a content category
+  - Enhanced data normalization in `teletrax_web_app.py` to consistently replace "ADVISORY" with "LIVE:" in data sent to the AI model
+  - Ensured consistent handling of the prefix across all parts of the analysis pipeline
+- **Impact**: AI-generated insights and recommendations now correctly interpret "ADVISORY" content as live broadcasts rather than treating it as a separate content category
+- **User Experience**: Eliminates confusing recommendations about "expanding advisory content production" when the AI was actually referring to live broadcasts

 #### All Channels AI Analysis Feature

 - **New Feature**: Added "All Channels" option to the AI analysis dropdown